 - One party buys the other party out

-As we have indicated elsewhere the house should not be considered in isolation and whatever option is chosen needs to be considered in the context of other assets and the needs of both parties.
+As we have indicated elsewhere, the house should not be considered in isolation and whatever option is chosen needs to be looked at in the context of other assets and the needs of both parties.

 Many couples are concerned about who will get to stay in the house, who will keep the family car and how household furnishings will be divided.
 There are no hard and fast rules on this matter.
 In an ideal world you should try and agree between yourselves how household possessions are divided, although this can be tricky and may require some perseverance.

 Failing to reach an agreement could mean taking your case to court, which is costly and ultimately eats into the pot of assets you are arguing about.
-Better to make concessions than go to court, potentially lose more and have a judge give a ruling which might be less favourable to you.
+It is normally better to make concessions than go to court, where you could potentially lose more and have a judge give a ruling which might be less favourable to you.

 Of course, what we have not mentioned so far are the needs of any children.
-Their needs and rights take priority, and their care needs to be considered when agreeing a divorce settlement.
+Their needs and rights take priority, and their care needs to be considered when reaching a divorce settlement.